 As a ‘bahu’, or new bride, I yearned for churian of my own, but our union lacked the blessing of my father in law and his wizened, toothless sire.
 In their eyes, their eldest son’s marriage to a white girl was a stamp of public shame, a personal failure, a blow to their family izzat (honour) and a lost opportunity to engineer a union financially beneficial to them personally.
 We learnt to rub along with a self-conscious stiffness, uncomfortable in shared space, like afflicted bodies in a doctor’s waiting room.

 K bought me two beautiful hinged kara’s with tiny gold screws that locked them around my wrists, but they couldn’t carry the same significance.
 I know that sounds ungrateful but I wasn’t; naive to perceive my worth in material things, yes, but they healed the stinging memory of my mother’s advice to a previous boyfriend: ‘Don’t waste your money on her.’

-Twenty-two carat gold, breathtakingly beautiful with intricate filigreed designs, they seemed too showy for everyday wear.
-I worried they might become misshapen and their delicate mechanism compromised by the labors of housework and childrearing.
+Twenty-two-carat gold, breathtakingly beautiful with intricate filigreed designs, they seemed too showy for everyday wear.
+I worried they might become misshapen and their delicate mechanism compromised by the labours of housework and childrearing.

 I still coveted the simplicity of slim gold bands I could wear and forget as easily as a hairstyle or a smile.
 And deep down, in my heart of hearts, churian had taken on the significance of acceptance into a family.
 The painful ejection from my own left a gaping abyss I wouldn’t come to acknowledge until history had repeated the lesson.